autonomous019/autonomous019/README.md

 - 👋 Hi, I’m @autonomous019
-- 👀 I’m interested in neurocognitive science, brain computer interfaces, cybersecurity, programming, A
+- 👀 I’m interested in neurocognitive science, brain computer interfaces, cybersecurity, programming, AI
 - 🌱 I’m currently learning angular momentum and entanglement science
 - 💞️ I’m looking to collaborate on brain computer interface using ahronov-bohm effect
 - 📫 How to reac me: 330-238-3080 in America, in Ireland 353...